shall0e/KeyBoxer/README.md

 Bringing power to the people, this will scrape their "random strong keybox" service to obtain all of their stored keys.

-You can launch this from any directory you want by running
+You can launch this from any directory you want by running;
 ```powershell
 irm "kybx.pages.dev" | iex
 ```
 in a Powershell window.

-## It can't all be perfect
+## It can't all be perfect (but maybe it can!)
 Due to KeyboxHub's ratelimiting, you can only make about 2 requests every 1 hour.
 They have stated in r/Magisk that they started out with 300x on release, and then another 500 later.
 For 1 person to scrape ALL of the data and collect the entire server of ALL of its keyboxes, it would take around 400 hours.

 [u/haZ3RRRR](https://www.reddit.com/user/haZ3RRR/) on reddit made a fork of the og script adding support for ip rotation with routers with OpenWrt.
-You can use this one alternatively by running
+You can use this one alternatively by running;
 ```powershell
 irm "https://raw.githubusercontent.com/shall0e/KeyBoxer/refs/heads/main/KeyboxerWRT.ps1" | iex
 ```
+This makes scraping incredibly fast, bypassing ratelimits entirely.
+You can see a complete list of their keyboxes at my [Keybox Repo](https://github.com/shall0e/KeyboxHub).

-So, if you want 800 of your own free, and most important, PERSONAL keyboxes for your android device.
+So, if you want 800 of your own free, and most important, PERSONAL keyboxes for your Android device.
 KeyBoxer is right for you.